holzachr/sanremo-linux/README.md

 VPD = Vital Product Data can be stored and altered.
 This is supposed to hold information about the card, it's revisions, and optional space about customer information about where the card is installed into, among other things.
-This data is stored inside a 256 byte EEPROM type 93C46 next to the PCnet chip.
+This data is stored inside a 256 byte EEPROM type 24C02 next to the ASIC.
 It may not prove important in PS/2 systems, but accessing that storage space works like this:

 1) Write the byte index (0..255) to the VPD index register at iobase + 0x24